 Camp Attendant in Residence

 Coghlan Lake Lodge comes with a caretaker-handyman who lives in a separate cabin nearby to ensure you of a trouble free fly fishing vacation.
 His main duty is to do everything he can to make your Canada fishing trip as enjoyable as possible WITHOUT interfering with your party’s freedom to enjoy the wilderness at your own pace.
-He will look after the electrical, propane, water and toilet systems; operate the tractor, keep the boats clean and gassed, etc. He will also act as a temporary fishing guide if needed to orient newcomers to the lake and fishing methods.
+He will look after the electrical, propane, water and toilet systems; operate the tractor, keep the boats clean and gassed, etc. He will also act as a temporary fishing guide for one day if needed to orient newcomers to the lake and fishing methods.

 “Bernard – I called a few of the guys from the Coghlan trip and got an estimated number of each species.
 Grayling- well over 500- I got the largest, 50 cm, weight? – Hot lure for me was 1/8 oz. cast master, fluorescing red.
 Northern Pike, about 100 or so at the far end of lake, Frank boated one 90 cm, 13 lbs. (not every one fished for pike) Lake Trout -Estimated at between 150 and 200, mostly casting the shoal drop-offs with spoons.
 I boated a trout 83 cm, 20+lbs (trolling a 7″ yellow Bomber B-26 with 3 oz. weight).
 Others boated 8 trout trolling that weighed in the mid to high teens.”